nishatandmusa/nishatandmusa.github.io/_posts/2023-01-05-15-Must-See-Waterfalls-in-Iceland.md

 Hands down, Skogafoss is the most iconic and famous waterfall in Iceland.
 You can definitely feel the power of this waterfall while standing in front of it.

 If you want to have this popular waterfall for yourselves, be there early.
-If you are camping in Iceland, you can camp at the foot of this iconic waterfall, and visit it during Sunrise.
+If you are camping in Iceland, you can camp at the foot of this iconic waterfall, and visit it during sunrise.
 We camped there and literally had this just for ourselves for over an hour.

 ![image-center]({{ site.url }}{{ site.baseurl }}/assets/images/skogafoss.jpg){: .align-center .width-pct-50}